Jwan622/data_eng_exercise/ANSWERS.md

 > Ad 4 was shown 76 times

 6\.
 What are the top 5 ads?
 Explain how you arrived at that conclusion.

+I'll give a few different answers and what they mean.
+It all depends on the word "top".

+So this query:
 ```sql
 SELECT ad_id, COUNT(*)
     FROM ad_events